wepogo/testbot/README.md

 Try testbot if you want these things from your CI tool:

-1. begin running the tests in < 5s after opening or editing a pull request
+1. start tests in < 3s after opening or editing a pull request
 2. run only the tests relevant to the change
 3. avoid leaking code, credentials, or data to a third-party CI provider